Capillary/ecom-api-document/source/includes/_location.md

 ```

-Retrieves the details of locations of a specific delivery area.
+Retrieves locations of a specific delivery area.

 ### Resource Information